stases/math4ai_temp/docs/essentials/special_matrix_types.md

 $$
 Therefore, the unitary matrix is an analogous version of the orthogonal matrix for complex-valued matrices.
 All properties that hold true for the orthogonal matrices also analogously hold for unitary matrices.

+{: .summary}
+This section provides an overview of important matrix types commonly used in machine learning, along with their properties.
+Symmetric and Hermitian matrices are introduced as matrices whose transpose is equal to the matrix itself, with both being diagonalizable.
+Definite matrices, including positive (negative) definite and positive (negative) semi-definite matrices, are important in optimization theory and machine learning.
+Orthogonal matrices are real square matrices that preserve lengths and angles, while unitary matrices are their complex-valued counterparts.

 [^1]: If $$z$$ is a complex number in the form $$z=x+iy$$, then its complex conjugate is given by $$\bar{z}=x-iy$$.